willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 -------------------

 This is a complex project with a ton of moving parts.
-We're upgrading to Django 1.8 which has a lot of changes to the template system and other things, too.
-We're dropping a bunch of libraries for a totally new set of libraries that work differently and have different quirks related to development process, translation/l10n workflow, testing and other things besides.
-Plus while doing all this, I'm seeing parts of the codebase I haven't seen in a while for which I hold a deep-seated shame.
+We're upgrading to Django 1.8, which has a lot of changes to the template system and other things, too.
+We're dropping a bunch of libraries for a totally new set of libraries that work differently and have different quirks related to the development process, translation/l10n workflow, testing, and other things besides.
+Plus, while doing all this, I'm seeing parts of the codebase I haven't seen in a while for which I hold a deep-seated shame.